Strong spatial mixing for repulsive point processes: Introduction

-Note that by \eqref{eq:added-energy} the integrand of \eqref{eq:surf-pressure-identity} is uniformly bounded by $\lambda$; under the assumption of strong spatial mixing, the integrand decays exponentially in $s$ uniformly in $t$, and so this integral converges.
+\end{theorem} Here and throughout we write $\{\vec{e}_j\}_{j = 1}^n$ for the standard basis of $\R^n$.
+By applying a rotation, we note that Theorem \ref{lem:surface-pressure} holds for any choice of orthonormal basis.
+Note also that by \eqref{eq:added-energy} the integrand of \eqref{eq:surf-pressure-identity} is uniformly bounded by $\lambda$; under the assumption of strong spatial mixing, the integrand decays exponentially in $s$ uniformly in $t$, and so this integral converges.
 In Section~\ref{secSurface} we derive further identities for the surface pressure and compute the limiting surface pressure when taking limits along other shapes, such as spheres and dilations of convex polytopes.
 In particular, Theorem \ref{lem:surface-pressure} is a special case of Proposition \ref{pr:polytope}, which computes the surface pressure along a convex polytope.
 In the case when $\phi$ is spherically symmetric, these limits are the same and independent of the polytope.

 Finite-volume corrections to the pressure were studied by Fisher and Lebowitz~\cite{fisher1970asymptotic} who showed that taking the limit in~\eqref{eqPressureDef} along a sequence of boxes with periodic boundary conditions (a sequence of torii) yields the same limiting pressure.
 Fisher and Caginalp~\cite{fisher1977wall} proved the existence of the surface pressure for ferromagnetic lattice systems.
 The questions of surface pressure and finite-volume corrections have subsequently been studied in great detail in lattice systems, usually using either specific properties of a model like the dimer or Ising models, or using a convergent cluster expansion (e.g.,~\cite{fisher1961statistical,ferdinand1967statistical,fisher1967interfacial,caginalp1979wall,bricmont1980surface,frohlich1987semi,borgs1990rigorous,borgs1991finite}).